 ReverbNation Electronic Press Kit

-The mysterious “Second Man” in the Cincinnati Opera world premiere of Castor and Patience by composer Gregory Spears and Pulitzer-prize winning poet laureate Tracy K. Smith (directed by Kevin Newbury); the joyful “Renty” of the San Francisco Opera production of Rhiannon Giddens’ Pulitzer Prize-winning opera Omar, and “The Preacher” of the critically acclaimed production of Terrence Blanchard’s Champion at Lyric Opera of Chicago, Earl Hazell, Basso Cantante is a native New Yorker and singing actor who continues to explore the hidden character in character roles of operas & musicals–nationally and internationally, classic works and new.
+The mysterious “Second Man” in the Cincinnati Opera world premiere of Castor and Patience by composer Gregory Spears and Pulitzer-prize winning poet laureate Tracy K. Smith (directed by Kevin Newbury); the joyful “Renty” of the San Francisco Opera production of Rhiannon Giddens’ Pulitzer Prize-winning opera Omar, and “The Preacher” of the critically acclaimed production of Terrence Blanchard’s Champion at Lyric Opera of Chicago, Earl Hazell, Basso Cantante is a native New Yorker and singing actor; one who continues to explore the hidden character in character roles of operas & musicals–nationally and internationally, in classic works and new.

-Earl debuted with Tulsa Opera as The Speaker in their production of Die Zauberflöte; with San Francisco Opera as Jim in Porgy and Bess (nationally televised on PBS); and with Phoenix Opera as Zuniga in their production of Carmen.
+Earl has developed a special relationship with the Southwest, through debuting with Tulsa Opera as The Speaker in their production of Die Zauberflöte and with Phoenix Opera as Zuniga in their production of Carmen.
 As a featured soloist with the Southern Arizona Symphony Orchestra, he alternately performed the roles of Cascada and Kromov in their production of The Merry Widow in Tucson, before returning to perform the role of Leporello in a concert presentation of Don Giovanni.
 His Arizona Opera debut was in the cameo role Il Contadino in their production of Pagliacci.
+Earl returned to Phoenix Opera as Sarastro for their touring production of Die Zauberflöte; the Speaker for their mainstage Die Zauberflöte production in the Phoenix Orpheum Theatre, and for his acclaimed work in the cameo role of Il Commissario in their production of La Traviata.
+He continued working in his beloved Southwest with a return to Arizona Opera as the Old Gypsy of Verdi’s Il Trovatore and Bishop Dyer in the original opera workshop of composer Craig Bohmler’s Riders of the Purple Sage; as Talpa in Il Tabarro for the Utah Festival Opera & Musical Theatre production of Puccini’s Il Trittico, and Booker T. Washington for the UFOMT production of Ragtime.
+He also appeared to critical acclaim at Arizona Broadway Theatre–and at the Interlakes Theatre in New Hampshire–as Joe in their productions of Kern’s Show Boat.

-It is through his treasured relationship with the quintessentially American opera Porgy and Bess, however, that Earl has become a citizen of the world.
-Soon after performing in the ensemble of the historic Götz Friedrich production in the Theatre Des Westens, Berlin, he has performed a variety of roles in numerous productions of the Gershwins’ Porgy and Bess throughout Western Europe and the UK, Russia, Poland, Czech Republic, Estonia, Australia, New Zealand, Trinidad & Tobago, and throughout North America, including in theSemperoper of Dresden; Centro Cultural de Belem of Lisbon; Theatre Carre, Amsterdam; Palacio de Bellas Artes of Mexico City; Elgin Theatre of Toronto; the Royal Albert Hall of London, and the Teatro dell’ Opera of Rome.
-They include the principle and character roles of Jake, Jim, the Undertaker, Robbins, Nelson and Lawyer Frazier throughout the continental United States and Hawaii; Western, Central and Eastern Europe; The United Kingdom; Australia and New Zealand; Canada and the Caribbean.
-Houses in which Earl performed these roles include the Hamburgische Staatsoper; Teatro Regio di Parma; Lyric Theatre of Sydney; the Centro de Belem of Lisbon; Teatro Comunale, Bologna; Royal Albert Hall, London; Palacio de Bellas Artes, Mexico City; The Badminton Theatre, Athens; The Semperoper, Dresden; Mikhailovsky Theatre, St. Petersburg; The Festspielhaus of Baden-Baden; Opera-Théâtre d’Avignon; The Teatro dell’ Opera of Rome; and other houses throughout Spain, Germany, Italy, France, Belgium, Denmark, Holland, Russia, Poland, Switzerland, England, Ireland, Scotland and Wales.
-Earl performed the role of Robbins in the 2026 Dayton Opera concert production of Porgy and Bess, and will return to Lyric Opera Chicago as Renty in their 2026/27 season production of Omar.
+It is through his treasured relationship with the quintessentially American opera Porgy and Bess, however, that the native New Yorker Earl has become a citizen of the world.
+Soon after performing in the ensemble of the historic Götz Friedrich production in the Theatre Des Westens, Berlin, he has performed a variety of roles in numerous productions of the Gershwins’ Porgy and Bess throughout houses in Western Europe & the UK; Russia, Poland, Czech Republic, Estonia; Australia and New Zealand, Trinidad & Tobago, and throughout North America.
+This includes the principle and character roles of Jake, Jim, Undertaker, Robbins, Nelson and Lawyer Frazier throughout the continental United States and Hawaii, Canada and Mexico City.
+Houses in which he has performed these specific roles include the Centro Cultural de Belem of Lisbon; Theatre Carre, Amsterdam; Elgin Theatre of Toronto; the Royal Albert Hall of London, the Teatro dell’ Opera di Roma; Hamburgische Staatsoper; Teatro Regio di Parma; Lyric Theatre of Sydney; Teatro Comunale, Bologna; Royal Albert Hall, London; Palacio de Bellas Artes, Mexico City; The Badminton Theatre, Athens; The Semperoper, Dresden; Mikhailovsky Theatre, St. Petersburg; The Festspielhaus of Baden-Baden; Opera-Théâtre d’Avignon, and other houses throughout Spain, Germany, Italy, France, Belgium, Denmark, Holland, Russia, Poland, Switzerland, England, Ireland, Scotland and Wales.
+He performed the role of Robbins in the 2026 Dayton Opera concert production of Porgy and Bess with Maestro Keitaro Harada and the Dayton Philharmonic, with a love for the opera that only seems to grow deeper with each professional experience.

 Download Bios